macbookandrew/woo-customers-robly/readme.txt

 == Description ==

-Robly is an email marketing service provider that allows customers to be in multiple lists for targeted marketing purposes.
+[Robly](https://www.robly.com/) is a paid email marketing service provider that allows customers to be in multiple lists for targeted marketing purposes.
 Using Robly’s API, this plugin adds WooCommerce customers to one or more Robly lists, optionally based on the product(s) they purchased.

-[Robly](https://www.robly.com/) is a paid email marketing service provider that helps you send emails to large numbers of people at once.

 This plugin requires an active Robly account as well as WooCommerce.
 You’ll also need to <a href="mailto:support@robly.com?subject=API access">contact Robly support</a> to get an API ID and key for your account.